iscbarragan/unable-to-find-the-requested-.net-framework-data-provider.-it-may-not-be-installed/README.md

 # unable-to-find-the-requested-.net-framework-data-provider.-it-may-not-be-installed
-Posible solution for "unable to find the requested .net framework data provider. it may not be installed"
+Posible solution for "unable to find the requested .net framework data provider. it may not be installed" when you try to connecto to a database from Visual Studio.
+That was my problem.

 You need to check in the two versions files